Skip to main content

 Nextjs

-In nextjs app router mode, you can use method instance directly in the async component.
+In the app router mode of Next.js, you can directly use method instances in asynchronous components.

 const App = async () => {